gvang146/EPhoneShop/README(instructions).txt

 Instructions to Run the Program
 Database:
-1. use the mySql text file to input commands to create the database
+1. use the mySql text file to input commands to create the database and insert data

 WEB API
 1. Open the ephoneshop in Visual Studios 2022 through the solution